 Seamless man-machine interaction

-LETHO is a proprietary, multimodal Interactive Communications Platform (MICP) that collates, organizes, analyses and distributes visual, aural, embodied, and spatial aspects of interaction and environments, and the relationships between them.
-It substantially represents the infrastructure that allows for the Q-product portfolio to work by creating a MULTIMODAL mixed reality environment.
+LETHO is a proprietary, Immersive Content & Communication Platform (ICCP) that collates, organizes, analyses and distributes visual, aural, embodied, and spatial aspects of interaction and environments, and the relationships between them.
+LETHO is the underlying software platform that allows for the infrastructure, that provides for all aspects of any digital and MULTIMODAL mixed reality environment.

 The server, houses and provides high-end services.
 The services can be used by a browser or for the Letho-clients in events where there is external hardware.